 What brings order on Earth is gravity.
-Gravity is always at work.
+For all matter on Earth, gravity is always at work.

 Gravity is the constructor of our planet 4.6 billion years ago.
 Depending where you are on Earth, gravity varies.

 For example, gravity is 9.764 m/s2 in Peru and 9.834 m/s2 in the Arctic.
 This is because mass (like mountains) and the bulge at the equator amplifies it.

 A planet or moon’s gravity dictates the thickness of an atmosphere.
 How gravity works is that there’s a direct relationship with the mass and gravitational pull that an object will yield.

 For example, the gravity of the moon is 1/6 of Earth.
 This makes sense because the moon is much smaller in size compared to the Earth.

 This means that the moon is too weak to hold onto an atmosphere.
 The lack of an atmosphere means its surface gets very hot (117°C) when facing the sun.
 But it also gets cold (-153°C) when facing away from the sun.

 Mars has a thin atmosphere because its gravity is about 1/3 of Earth (3.711 m/s2).
 But the atmospheric composition of Mars is carbon dioxide (95.0%), Nitrogen (3.0%) and Argon (1.6%).
 On the other hand, enormous Jupiter has held onto its original composition.
 This is because Jupiter’s gravity is large enough to retain light gases like hydrogen and helium.